Nikon D2Xs vs D700

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D2Xs and the D700 have been discontinued, but can regularly be found used on eBay.
+Both the D2Xs and the D700 have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the D700 was followed by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D2Xs and D700 can be found, respectively, in the Nikon D2Xs Manual (free pdf) or the online Nikon D700 Manual.

 So what conclusions can be drawn?
 Is the Nikon D2Xs better than the Nikon D700 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.